ARMA and the Information Coalition Merge: What Comes Next?

 ARMA + Information Coalition: What's Next?

 What will happen because of this merger?
 As always, that remains to be seen, but the early indications are positive.
-Inglis will take on the role of executive director of Content & Programming, reporting directly to Hunter.
+Inglis will take on the role of executive director of Content & Programming, reporting directly to Gunter.
 He will lead a third of ARMA’s efforts, alongside operations and chapter support.
 He will be leading the efforts to expand ARMA’s programming to incorporate the broader scope covered in the InfoBOK.

 As for the InfoBOK, the obvious question is how it will mesh with ARMA’s own IGBOK.
 As Inglis sees it, "The two bodies of knowledge work beautifully together as a 'T,' the horizontal is the Information Coalition work, bringing together the disciplines and the vertical is the ARMA work, ensuring that Information Governance is standardized."